Nonparametric estimation of the jump rate in mean field interacting systems of neurons: Simulations

-and a new probability measure $\nu$, given by $\nu \sim Uniform(0,1)$.
+Now, let us consider a new system with the same jump rate function $ f(x)=\log(1+x), $ the same drift function $ b(x)=-x, $ but with a new probability measure $\nu$, given by $\nu \sim Uniform(0,1)$.
 Note that $w=0.5$.
 In this system, the membrane potential of neurons quickly approaches zero, leading to extinction of the system as described by \cite{do}.
 The unique non-negative solution of

 is $x=0$.
 The initial membrane potential of the system is $x_0=1$.
 The results of the simulation are summarized in Figure \ref{fig:simulation4}.

 The results displayed in Figures \ref{fig:simulation3} and \ref{fig:simulation4} show that the estimator \eqref{eq:kernelestimator} gives good estimates of the jump rate function even in the case in which we consider systems that stop spiking almost surely.